molmodcs/Surface-IL-water/README.md

 ## How to Cite this Work

 M.-M. Walz, M. R. M. Signorelli, C. Caleman, L. T. Costa, O. Björneholm, ChemPhysChem 2024, 25, e202300551. https://doi.org/10.1002/cphc.202300551.
-To cite this works, please use this as reference:
+To cite this work, please use this as reference:

 ```
 @article{https://doi.org/10.1002/cphc.202300551,